 Capture: In this mode you can place your own points, lines or polygons on the map.
-Click on the button and hold the left mouse button down for 1⁄2 a second to open a palette of additional capture tools.
+Alternate capture or modify "click modes" will be shown to the right of this button when the mouse cursor is over the button.

 Zoom: In this mode you can click on the map to centre that position and reduce the scale by 1⁄4, or alternatively click and draw a zoom rectangle by moving the mouse while keeping the the left mouse button down.
 Right-clicking - as with most other modes - will zoom out by doubling the scale.